 (Touch)screen evolution, not revolution

 Wait a second.
-Touch enabled djing exists for years.
-Algoriddim’s djay pro, Traktor DJ and now Pioneers DJ WeDJ: all these apps are meant for a tablet or phone, and if you use them on big tablet, they start to feel really robust and usable even in demanding settings.
+Touch-enabled djing exists for years.
+Algoriddim’s djay pro, Traktor DJ and now Pioneers DJ WeDJ: all these apps are meant for a tablet or phone, and if you use them on a big tablet, they start to feel really robust and usable even in demanding settings.